Apostille USA

 FBI Background Check Apostille Timeline

-FBI background checks are among the most common federal documents submitted for apostille.
+FBI background checks are among the most common federal documents submitted for apostille, and many people ask how long does an apostille take for FBI results.

 Because FBI background checks are federal records, they must go through the federal apostille process.